 Here’s what Shimano says about the Shadow Technology.

 Because of its low profile and single tension construction, the derailleur does not hit the chainstay in rough riding conditions.
 The result is smooth and silent performance.

 Shimano Synchro Shifting

 The Synchro Shifting is where the Shimano Di2 sets itself apart from the eTap.
-It’s backwards compatible with the previous R6870 and R9070 Di2.
+It’s backward compatible with the previous R6870 and R9070 Di2.

 The idea behind Synchro Shifting is an automatic front derailleur shift, depending on where the chain is at the rear cassette.
 In other words, you’ll never need to shift the front derailleurs, making your bike like a 1X.

-Take note that the previous battery (SM-BTR2) looks exactly as the new one (BT-DN110), but doesn't support Synchro Shifting.
+Take note that the previous battery (SM-BTR2) looks exactly like the new one (BT-DN110), but doesn’t support Synchro Shifting.